Delicious exploration in an easy to digest 2D package!

 Killer Rabbit: Since they're entirely harmless, you might not even mind if bunnies hop right into your house.
 And then the Blood Moon rises, and they turn into terrifying Corrupt Bunnies, and they're already inside...

 Kleptomaniac Hero: You.
 See that room underground guarding that pretty gold chest?
 Go ahead, take what's inside.
 Better yet, take the entire chest.
 Even better, take the entire room.
-There is literally nothing you can't uproot with the right tools.
+You can uproot nearly everything (with the notable exception of Demon Altars; you can destroy them, but not take them) with the right tools.

 King Mook: The Eye of Cthulhu is a giant Demon Eye.
 The Eater of Worlds is a giant Devourer worm that can break into smaller segments.
 The King Slime is... well, you get the idea.